 A liquidity test measures the proportion of liquid assets relative to the total value of an investment portfolio.
 An asset is considered liquid if it can be quickly converted into cash.
 An appropriate level of liquid assets must be maintained to ensure that the funding requirements of the fiduciary customers are met.

-Percentage of total investments (by dollar value) that can be liquidated within 100 days, measured monthly
+Percentage of total investments (by dollar value) that can be liquidated within 100 days, measured monthly 2023/2024 actual

-51.1% monthly average, with no month below 33%
+51.6% monthly average, with no month below 33%